Housing

 What You Pay in Supportive Housing

-If you live in Supportive Housing, your room and board contribution calculations are much different.
+If you live in Supportive Housing, your room and board contribution calculations are different.
 The amount you pay is based on if you get Supplemental Security Income (SSI) benefits, get other unearned income, or don't have any unearned income.

 If You Get SSI